-For most sewing enthusiasts the first thing they want to spend their money on is a high-quality sewing machine and we totally respect that.
+For most sewing enthusiasts the first thing they want to spend their money on is a high-quality sewing machine, and we totally respect that.
 How else would you sew up those fine-looking dresses or complete making that quilt you have wanted to spread across your bed?
-If hand sewing is not your thing then a sewing machine must be the first thing on your list but there is one more thing that deserves a place on your list of things to buy and it has everything to do with your comfort in the sewing room.
+If hand sewing is not your thing then a sewing machine must be the first thing on your list but there is one more thing that deserves a place on your list of things to buy and it has everything to do with your comfort in the sewing or crafting room.

-If you are thinking to yourself that you had already decided on grabbing an extra chair from somewhere around the house and placing it in front of the sewing table before getting to work then you need to erase that idea from your mind right now.
+If you are thinking to yourself that you had already decided on grabbing an ordinary chair from somewhere around the house and placing it in front of the sewing table before getting to work then you need to erase that idea from your mind right now.

 Consider the amount of time you will be spending on your projects and how many hours during that period will you be glued to your sewing chair?
 We are guessing a lot more than a few minutes.